openrewrite/rewrite-docs/modules.md

 # Modules

-Rewrite consists of a core module `rewrite-core` and a series of language bindings including:
+OpenRewrite consists of a core module `rewrite-core` and a series of language bindings including:

 * `rewrite-java` containing the Java abstract syntax tree, refactoring rules, and a `JavaParser` interface.
   * `rewrite-java-11` contains the `JavaParser` implementation based off of OpenJDK 11.